Skip to main content

 For a $550,000 home:

-That's 8-10% of your home's value.
+That's roughly 8-10% of your home's value.
 Gone before you change a single thing about where you live.

 The Mortgage Rate Penalty